pyt-team/TopoModelX/docs/challenge/index.rst

 -------------
 The submisison must implement a pre-exisitng model from the literature included in Fig. 11 of the review `Architectures of Topological Deep Learning: A Survey of Topological Neural Networks <https://arxiv.org/pdf/2304.10031.pdf>`_.

-All submitted code complies with TopoModelX's GitHub Action workflow, successfully passing all tests, linting, and formatting (e.g., Black, isort, flake8).
+All submitted code complies with TopoModelX's GitHub Action workflow, successfully passing all tests, linting, and formatting (i.e. Black, isort, flake8).

 The Pull Request contains three new files: